John R. Brooke: Later life

 In 1866, Brooke accepted a commission as the lieutenant colonel of the 37th U.S. Infantry of the regular army.
 Thirteen years later, he was given the position of colonel of the 13th U.S. Infantry, serving on the frontier in various posts.

 In 1888, he was promoted to brigadier general and was in command of the Department of the Platte when the Ghost Dance began in 1890.
 He was ordered by General Nelson Miles to rush the 7th U.S. Cavalry up to Wounded Knee.
 He left this command in 1895.

-In 1897, he was promoted to major general in the Regular Army and assigned to command the I Corps during the Spanish–American War.
+In 1897, he was promoted to major general in the Regular Army and assigned to command the First Corps during the Spanish–American War.
 In Puerto Rico, he landed in Arroyo with General Hains, and reached Guayama by the time the armistice was signed.
 When General Miles left the island in October 1898 to return to the United States, Brooke became military governor and head of the army of occupation in the U.S. military government.
-On the December 6, Brooke was replaced by General Guy Vernor Henry, and by December 13, was named to the same position in Cuba.
+On December 6, Brooke was replaced by General Guy Vernor Henry, and by December 13, was named to the same position in Cuba.

 General Brooke was a member of the Military Order of the Loyal Legion of the United States (Companion #02434) and served as its national commander-in-chief from 1905 to 1907.
 He was also a member of the Minnesota Society of Colonial Wars and the Military Order of Foreign Wars.

 General Brooke retired from the Army on July 21, 1902, in Philadelphia, where he lived until his death at age 88 in 1926.
 He is buried at Arlington National Cemetery.